 Sugar-Free Banana Muffins

-When we’re feeding babies or toddlers and looking to minimize added sugars, it can be hard to find homemade snacks and breakfasts for kids that still taste great.
+When we’re feeding babies or toddlers (or ourselves) and looking to minimize added sugars, it can be hard to find homemade snacks and breakfasts for kids that still taste great.
 So I did my best to ensure that these muffins are delicious in their own right and just happen to have zero added sugars.
 I’ve made these a handful of times now and both of my girls enjoy them (aged 3 and 7), as well as the baby.
 And I do too!

 Ingredients in Sugar-Free Banana Muffins